Corporate Law Expert Witness’ Opinions on Ordinary Corporate Behavior Excluded

 Posted on April 12, 2024 by Expert Witness Profiler

-Plaintiffs, ECB USA, Inc. and Atlantic Ventures Corp. accused Savencia and Zausner, together with other persons and entities, of commting a series of tortious acts, including, but not limited to, looting the assets of Schratter Foods Incorporated (“Schratter”), then fraudulently inducing Plaintiffs into executing an agreement to purchase all of Schratter’s shares (the “Stock Purchase Agreement”).
+Plaintiffs, ECB USA, Inc. and Atlantic Ventures Corp. accused Savencia and Zausner, together with other persons and entities, of commiting a series of tortious acts, including, but not limited to, looting the assets of Schratter Foods Incorporated (“Schratter”), then fraudulently inducing Plaintiffs into executing an agreement to purchase all of Schratter’s shares (the “Stock Purchase Agreement”).

 Knowing that the ECB representatives had no experience with cheese and dairy products and were not eligible to work in the United States, Savencia and Zausner, along with other co-conspirators, induced the ECB Representatives to enter a fiduciary relationship with Voss, and then induced Plaintiffs to partner with Voss in the purchase of Schratter.
 The ECB Representatives, and ultimately Plaintiffs, put their trust and confidence in Voss, who, in turn, colluded with Zausner, Savencia and other co-conspirators in the commission of frauds and other tortious acts.